dotnet/winforms/docs/winforms-designer.md

 # Windows Forms .NET Core Designer

-The .NET Core Windows Forms visual designer will be part of a future Visual Studio 2019 update, but it is currently available as a pre-release Visual Studio extension.
-We have a preview version available with limited functionality in the [designer documentation](designer-releases/readme.md).
+The .NET Core Windows Forms visual designer is currently available as a pre-release Visual Studio feature.

-📢 Please see the [designer documentation](designer-releases/readme.md) for the **download link to the Installer Package (VSIX)**, known issues and other release notes.

 # Using the .NET Framework WinForms Designer with WinForms Core